MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-A-General-Provisions/section-5001.3.md

 *Local government* means a county, municipality, town, township, village, or other unit of general government below the State level.
 The term also includes Tribal governments when tribal lands are within the service area.

-*Local owner* means an individual who owns any portion of an entity that is the eligible borrower and whose primary residence is located within the normal commuting area of the guaranteed loan project.
+*Local owner* means an individual who owns any portion of an entity that is the eligible borrower and whose primary residence is located within the normal commuting area, typically 100 miles or less, of the guaranteed loan project.

 *Locally or regionally produced agricultural food product* means any agricultural food product that is raised, produced, and distributed in the locality or region in which the final product is marketed, so that the distance the product is transported is less than 400 miles from the origin of the product, or within the State in which the product is produced.
 Food products could be raw, cooked, or a processed edible substance, beverage, or ingredient used or intended for use or for sale in whole or in part for human consumption.